Not a Goodbye

 Book No. 14, “A Flood of Kindness,” demonstrates how we can love our neighbors and the town (or city or country) where we were born.
 God has put each of us in a certain place, where He lets His grace take root and flourish to bless others through us.

-Like the title of the book, and the recent spate of rains, our heavenly Father floods us with kindness.
+Like the title of the book, and the recent spate of rains, our generous Father floods us with kindness.
 He doesn't ever write finis to grace.

 (The 33rd MIBF runs from September 12-16, 2012, at the SMX Convention Center, Mall of Asia Complex, Pasay City.
 All "Oh, Mateo!" books will be sold at discounted prizes at the OMF Literature booths, aisle K. I will be there for book signing on the 14th.
 Please come and join me for a chat.)